 Sooahn Shin

-My current research programs focus on developing methods for (1) measuring ideological scores beyond a single-dimensional scale, (2) assessing decision-making systems with algorithmic recommendations, and (3) addressing bias from missing values when estimating causal effects using panel data.
+My research programs focus on developing methods for (1) measuring ideological scores beyond a single-dimensional scale, (2) assessing decision-making systems with algorithmic recommendations, and (3) addressing bias from missing values when estimating causal effects using panel data.

 I recieved the John T. Williams dissertation prize from the Society for Political Methodology for "the best dissertation proposal in the area of political methodology."